-Cost of chemotherapy is based on the type of chemotherapy, brand of the medicine used, dosage of the medicine (calculated according to the body weight) and chemotherapy protocol being used.
-It may vary from a few thousands to few lakh.
-You should discuss the approximate cost of chemotherapy in the respective cancer centre.
+Cost of chemotherapy is based on the type of chemotherapy, a brand of the medicine used, a dosage of the medicine (calculated according to the body weight) and chemotherapy protocol being used.
+It may vary from a few thousand to few lakh.
+You should discuss the approximate cost of chemotherapy in the respective cancer center.

 What is BSA?